Barbecue Buying Guide

-As part of our weeklong series on authentic barbecue, today we present a short buying guide to grills, smokers and meat thermometers.
+As Part 1 of our series on authentic barbecue, we present a short buying guide to grills, smokers and meat thermometers.

 HOW TO BEGIN